awesto/django-shop/docs/tutorial/polymorphic-product.rst

 When presenting Smart Phones in our list views, we want to focus on different models, but not on each markedness, ie. its internal storage.
 Therefore customers can differentiate between the concrete Smart Phone variations, whenever they add them to their cart.
-This means, that for some Smart Phone models, there might be more than one *Add to cart* button.
+This means that for some Smart Phone models, there might be more than one *Add to cart* button.

 When modeling, we therefore require two different classes, one for the Smart Phone model and one